craigsapp/ratioscore/doc/time/index.md

 <h2> Gracenotes </h2>

-If a timeline entry has zero duration, it will be interpreted as a gracenote.
+If a timeline entry has zero duration, it will be interpreted as a grace note.
 The previous note will be shortened by 100ms and the grace note start time moved back 100ms.
 If the previous note is less than 200ms, the grace note start time will be 1/2 of the duration between the onset times of its neighboring pitches.
-Only one gracenote in a sequence can currently be handled.
+Only one grace note in a melodic sequence can currently be handled.

 {% include ratioscore.html id="grace-dtime" %}
 <script type="application/x-ratioscore" id="grace-dtime">